Mühle R41 Review – Man it gives a Close Shave

 Handle Grip

 The engraved handle grip is not the best kind of grip, unlike knurled and others.
-However, for me it is fine, although I know others may not favor less grip.
+However, for me, it is fine, although I know others may not prefer a less grippy texture.

 Weight and Balance

-The R41 is what you might consider a light-medium weight safety razor (standard 64g – 2.25oz).
-To me, it does not feel too light, and I generally prefer heavy razors.
+The R41 is what you might consider a light-to-medium-weight safety razor (standard 64g – 2.25 oz).
+To me, it doesn’t feel too light, and I generally prefer heavier razors.

 In terms of balance, it balances out very well, as it should.
-A user can allow the razor to kind of lean against their face easily while shaving.
+A user can allow the razor to lean easily against their face while shaving, but I find open combs like this are more about technique and accuracy rather than letting the weight of the razor do the work (think straight razors).

 Look & Design